samjcheng/samjcheng.github.io/index.md

 * Structure-preserving guided retinal image filtering and its application for optic disc analysis, MICS 2019.

 ## News:
+* 2020-11: One paper "Attention-aware Concentrated Network for Saliency Prediction" has been accepted by Neurocomputing.
 * 2020-10: One paper "Comparison of two different optical coherence tomography angiography devices in detecting healthy versus glaucomatous eyes – An observational cross-sectional study" has been accepted by BMC Ophthalmology.
 * 2020-10：One paper "CS2-Net:Deep Learning Segmentation of Curvilinear Structures in Medical Imaging" has been accepted by Medical Image Analysis.
 * 2020-07: Our paper "CE-Net: Context Encoder Network for 2D Medical Image Segmentation becomes an "ESI Highly Cited Paper".